 Thoughts about my life in an air ambulance

-As I am loaded on to the air ambulance Feb.7th that will transport me from Englehart Hospital to theTimmins General Hospital intensive care unit after a life-threatening allergy attack, scenes from my life of over 13 years of trying to get the government and medical system to understand the help I need, loom in my mind like a surreal nightmare.
-I think of how but for caring friends supporting the costs of my medical treatments I would have died many years ago.
+As I am loaded on to the air ambulance Feb.7th 2015 that will transport me from Englehart Hospital to the Timmins & District Hospital intensive care unit after a life-threatening allergy attack, scenes from my life of over 13 years of trying to get the government and medical system to understand the help I need loom in my mind like a surreal nightmare.
+I think of how but for caring friends supporting the costs of my medical treatments, I would have died many years ago.

 I relive the sadness that my wife and I have not had the opportunity to celebrate our eighth wedding anniversary.
 I haven’t even had my birthday celebration.
 That is our life.

 I am alone when I give myself my first EPI pen shaking uncontrollably.
 My wife, Karen, is away because of severe caregiver burnout.
-The cost of this for her to stay at a local motel is provided through a loving Christian brother.
+The cost of her to stay at a local motel is provided through a loving Christian brother.

-Last Friday, February 6th I have a mast (immune & systemic) cell attack after an exposure to chemicals and a man smoking a cigarette outside our local Valu Mart grocery store in Englehart, a small town which is about a two and a half hour drive north of North Bay, Ontario.
-I use the whole kitchen sink of medications to avoid going to the Englehart ER.
+Last Friday, February 6th, I have a mast (immune & systemic) cell attack after an exposure to chemicals, and a man smoking a cigarette outside our local Valu Mart grocery store in Englehart.
+This is a small town which is about a two and a half hour drive north of North Bay, Ontario.
+I use several medications to avoid going to the Englehart ER.

-Karen freezes whenever the paramedics arrive.With everything that keeps happening to Karen and I we haven’t even had the opportunity to celebrate our eighth wedding anniversary nor my birthday.
+Karen freezes whenever the paramedics arrive.With everything that keeps happening in our lives, we haven’t had the opportunity to celebrate our eighth wedding anniversary nor my birthday.
 I will fight this mast cell attack for almost 24 hours.
 I wake up at 5:00 a.m.
-Saturday February 7th with severe difficulty breathing.
+Saturday, February 7th, with a lot of difficulty breathing.
 None of the antihistamines or inhalers I take stop the mast cell attack.
 More and more mast cells form.
 Karen calls it allergy on steroids.
-I call it a neighbourhood block party out of control.
-According to the web site for the Mastocytosis Society of Canada’s web site we all need mast cells to survive.
+I tell people it’s a neighbourhood block party out of control.
+According to the website for the Mastocytosis Society of Canada, we all need mast cells to survive.
 They are in your tissues, organs and all throughout your body.
 They form part of your immune system.
-With a mast cell attack it is too much of a good thing as these mast cells become malformed.
+With a mast cell attack, it’s too much of a good thing as these mast cells become malformed.
 The toxic contents of these mast cells are released throughout the body, which can result in such things happening as anaphylactic shock, heart attack or stroke.
 Some people with more advanced mastocytosis develop cancers such as mast cell leukemia.

 When none of the measures were working I was left with no choice but to take an EPI pen.
 I was all alone.
-My tongue had become swollen and I was going into involuntary shaking.
-Ask around with those who have experienced anaphylaxis and lived to tell about it.
-Your throat closes up.
-You feel like you are suffocating to death.
-Minutes can mean the difference between life and death.
+My tongue had become swollen.
+I was going into involuntary shaking.
+My throat was closing up.
+I was suffocating.
+For those with anaphylaxis minutes and sometimes seconds can mean the difference between life and death.

-I am thankful for the tremendous effort put in by the paramedics and the whole Englehart ER team and the Timmins General Hospital critical care unit to save my life.
+I am thankful for the tremendous effort put in by the paramedics, Englehart ER team, and the Timmins General Hospital critical care unit to save my life.
 A second EPI pen is required.
-I am airlifted to Timmins General Hospital for closer monitoring and treatment.
-I am told by an I.C.U. doctor that it came close to being needed to be intubated.
+I am airlifted to Timmins & District Hospital for closer monitoring and treatment.
+An I.C.U. doctor tells me I came close to requiring intubation.
 That would have been my ninth intubation.
 The I.C.U. doctor said, “Mr. Osborne, you were very lucky.
 You came close to us having to intubate you.”
 While I understand why the doctor said this, luck had nothing to do with it.
 God is just not finished with me yet.